-- 2.1 This is version C3 of the guidance. - 2.2 This guidance is relevant for actuaries undertaking a valuation of a closed scheme in accordance with section 156.
-It must be used for valuations with an effective date on or after 6 April 2017. - 2.3 The assumptions to be used for a closed scheme valuation are the same as those relevant to a section 143 valuation.
-This guidance should therefore be read in conjunction with the relevant version of our "Guidance on assumptions to use when undertaking the valuation in accordance with Section 143 of the Pensions Act 2004" (the "assumptions guidance") in force at the effective date of the valuation. - 2.4 This guidance note will be reviewed at regular intervals as the PPF deems appropriate.
+- 2.1 This is version C4 of the guidance. - 2.2 This guidance is relevant for actuaries undertaking a valuation of a closed scheme in accordance with section 156.
+It must be used for valuations with an effective date on or after 1 December 2021. - 2.3 The assumptions to be used for a closed scheme valuation are the same as those relevant to a section 143 valuation.
+This guidance should therefore be read in conjunction with the relevant version of our "Guidance on assumptions to use when undertaking the valuation in accordance with Section 143 of the Pensions Act 2004" (the "assumptions guidance") in force at the effective date of the valuation. - 2.4 This guidance note will be reviewed at regular intervals as the PPF deems appropriate. - 2.5 Additional information that may be of use to the actuary carrying out the section 156 valuation is available on the Pension Protection Fund website in the form of an additional information document "Additional information for carrying out a section 143 valuation". - 2.6 It is important to read and consider the Hampshire, Hughes and Bauer note "Information for valuing benefits in respect of the Hampshire, Hughes and Bauer judgments in a section 143 valuation" published on our website.
+The judgments supplement the legislation, and therefore it is important that they are considered in practice. - 2.7 The information set out in the Hampshire, Hughes and Bauer note (including in respect of the removal of the PPF compensation cap which previously applied) is also relevant to section 156 valuations with an effective date on or before 1 December 2021, and therefore under previous versions of the guidance. - 2.8 Note that, since the Hughes judgment in July 2021, the PPF compensation cap no longer applies for any period, therefore the compensation cap must not be used in the calculation of PPF compensation in the section 156 valuation.